 Why should you hire Passi & Patel for threat related offences?

-If you are faced with a charge of uttering threats, don’t plead guilty without first speaking to an experienced lawyer Brampton criminal lawyer.
-The penalty, if the Crown proceeds by indictment, could be imprisonment for up to five years.
-If the threat is to a person’s personal, real or animal property, and the Crown proceeds by indictment, then the penalty is imprisonment for up to two years.
+If you are faced with a charge of Uttering Threats, don’t plead guilty without first speaking to an experienced lawyer Brampton criminal lawyer.
+If the Crown proceeds by indictment, the maximum sentence one could face if found guilty is 5 years of imprisonment.
+If the threat is to a person’s personal, real or animal property, and the Crown proceeds by indictment, the potential penalty is imprisonment for up to two years.
 As you can see, if the threat is of serious nature, the consequences may be very serious not only to yourself, but also to your family and your livelihood.
 This is why it is crucial that you hire a Brampton criminal lawyer that has experience in defending charges of “Utter Threats”.
 Here at Passi & Patel, our Brampton criminal lawyers have what it takes to get you the results that you need.
-Contact us today at 905-459-0004 for a free, no obligation consultation.
+Contact us today at (905) 459-0004 for a free, no obligation consultation.
 One of our Brampton criminal lawyers would be happy to meet with you to discuss your case.